zihangdai/xlnet/README.md

 BERT | 86.6 | 92.3 | 91.3 | 70.4 | 93.2 | 88.0 | 60.6 | 90.0
 XLNet | **89.8** | **93.9** | **91.8** | **83.8** | **95.6** | **89.2** | **63.6** | **91.8**

-We use dev results in the table to exclude other factors such as multi-task learning or using ensembles.
+We use single-task dev results in the table to exclude other factors such as multi-task learning or using ensembles.

 ## Pre-trained models